 Not a good feeling, right?

-The next time your friend refers you to a restaurant, you will probably think twice.
-And if the bad experience continues, you will probably stop trusting him and stop taking any inputs or advice from him.
+The next time this friend refers you to a restaurant, you will probably think twice.
+And if the bad experience continues, you will probably stop trusting your friend and stop taking any inputs or advice from that person.

 That is exactly how online users feel when they visit a website and have a bad experience after being referred by Google, a search engine that they trust.